jeromeboivin/ollama-chat/README.md

 22. **Specify the long-term memory file**: Use the `--long-term-memory-file <file name>` argument to specify the long-term memory file name.
 If not specified, the default value is used.

+23. **List available tools**: Use `--list-tools` to display all available tools (both built-in and plugin tools) with their descriptions and parameters, then exit.
+Useful for discovering what tools are available.
+    ```bash
+    python ollama_chat.py --list-tools
+    ```

+24. **List ChromaDB collections**: Use `--list-collections` to display all existing ChromaDB collections with their metadata and document counts, then exit.
+Useful for discovering what vector database collections are available.
+    ```bash
+    # List collections using default settings (localhost:8000)
+    python ollama_chat.py --list-collections

+    # List collections with custom ChromaDB connection
+    python ollama_chat.py --list-collections --chroma-host myhost --chroma-port 9000

+    # List collections from a local database path
+    python ollama_chat.py --list-collections --chroma-path /path/to/db

+    # With verbose mode for debugging
+    python ollama_chat.py --list-collections --verbose
+    ```

 Remember, all these arguments are optional.
 If you don't specify them, the script will use the default values.

 ### Multiline input